himbeles/mac-device-connect-daemon/README.md

 `IOProviderClass` should be either `IOPCIDevice` (Thunderbolt) or `IOUSBDevice` (USB).

-The other relevant entry in the plist file is the location of `xpc_set_event_stream_handler` and the executable.
+The other relevant entry in the plist file is the location of `handle-xpc-event-stream` and the executable.

 Other entries include the location of standard output (log) files and the executing user.